Fuel

 }

-Then Sentio SDK will use this definition to generate an Processor you could add your custom logic after the log is collected
+Then Sentio SDK will use this definition to generate a Processor where you can add your custom logic after the log is collected:

 import { OrderbookProcessor } from "./types/fuel/OrderbookProcessor.js";